HydroCouple/openswmm.gui/docs/reference/special-dialogs.md

 Fraction transferred out of the watershed

 The fraction of snow depth that is removed from the system (and does not become runoff).

 Fraction transferred to the impervious area

 The fraction of snow depth that is added to snow accumulation on the pack's impervious area.

 Fraction transferred to the pervious area

 The fraction of snow depth that is added to snow accumulation on the pack's pervious area.

 Fraction converted to immediate melt

 The fraction of snow depth that becomes liquid water which runs onto any subcatchment associated with the snow pack.

 Fraction moved to another subcatchment

 The fraction of snow depth which is added to the snow accumulation on some other subcatchment.
 The name of the subcatchment must also be provided.

+[tip]
-[icon_tip]The various removal fractions must add up to 1.0 or less.
+The various removal fractions must add up to 1.0 or less.
 If less than 1.0, then some remaining fraction of snow depth will be left on the surface after all of the redistribution options are satisfied.

 ### Statistics Selection Dialog {#statistics_selection_dialog}

 The Statistics Selection dialog is used to define the type of statistical analysis to be made on a computed simulation result.
 It contains the following data fields:

 Object Category

 Select the category of object to analyze (Subcatchment, Node, Link, or System).

 Object Name

 Enter the ID name of the object to analyze.
 Instead of typing in an ID name, you can select the object on the Study Area Map or in the Project Browser and then click the [Add] button to select it into the object name field.

 Variable Analyzed

 Select the variable to be analyzed.
 The available choices depend on the object category selected (e.g., rainfall, losses, or runoff for subcatchments; depth, inflow, or flooding for nodes; depth, flow, velocity, or capacity for links; water quality for all categories).

 Event Time Period

 Select the length of the time period that defines an event.
 The choices are daily, monthly, or event-dependent.
 In the latter case, the event period depends on the number of consecutive reporting periods where simulation results are above the threshold values defined below.

 Statistic

 Choose an event statistic to be analyzed.
 The available choices depend on the choice of variable to be analyzed and include such quantities as mean value, peak value, event total, event duration, and inter-event time (i.e., the time interval between the midpoints of successive events).
 For water quality variables the choices include mean concentration, peak concentration, mean loading, peak loading, and event total load.

 Event Thresholds